 q is T, because q is Z

 An example is We only use 10% of our brain, because Einstein said so, which can be normalized as We only use 10% of our brain (q) [is true (T)], because [we only use 10% of our brain (q)] was said by Einstein (Z).

 Within each quadrant, arguments are further differentiated on the basis of an identification of the types of statements involved.
 By labeling the conclusion and the premise as a statement of fact (F), value (V), or policy (P), every argument can be characterized as a specific combination of statements.
-The example just mentioned combines a statement of value with a statement of fact as its premise, which means its systematic type indicator is ‘2 pre VF’ (second-order predicate argument combining value and fact).
+The example just mentioned has a statement of value as its conclusion and a statement of fact as its premise, which means its systematic type indicator is ‘2 pre VF’ (second-order predicate argument combining value and fact).

 The working of arguments is based on the presence of a common term – the ‘fulcrum’ of the argument – and the existence of a relation between the non-common terms – the ‘lever’ of the argument (see Wagemans, 2019).
 As pictured in Figure 4, second-order predicate arguments have subject q as the fulcrum and the relation between the predicates Z and T as the lever of the argument.